Labs and Facilities

 MEAM Design and Prototyping Laboratories

 The objective of the Mechanical Engineering and Applied Mechanics (MEAM) Design and Prototyping Laboratories is to give our students access to the tools and resources they need to create and experiment with ideas and inventions so to better enhance their educational experiences.
-In addition to providing resources for Penn students during the school year, the student shop also helps conduct the Robotics program of the School of Engineering's Summer Academy in Applied Science and Technology (SAAST).
-SAAST offers a unique opportunity for a selective group of high school students to experience rigorous and challenging college-level coursework.
+In addition to providing resources for Penn students during the school year, the student shop also helps conduct the Robotics program of the Engineering Summer Academy at Penn (ESAP).
+ESAP offers a unique opportunity for a selective group of high school students to experience rigorous and challenging college-level coursework.
 The Design and Prototyping Laboratory also offers services to professors and students who are interested in having projects fabricated for them.

 SIG Center for Computer Graphics